studentkittens/lncs-pandoc/paper.md

         often gets backup to a local hard drive, to ensure access if the cloud service stops working.
 It is often hard for the user to implement a useful backup strategy and to track data saved in the cloud or local hard drive.
-A tool named git--annex is a possible solution to this problem.
+A tool named git-annex is a possible solution to this problem.
 It also addresses other usual issues with  cloud security and data integrity in general.
-This paper intends to give a git--annex introduction by explaining the concepts behind git--annex and demonstrating different use case scenarios and features of git-annex.
+This paper intends to give a git-annex introduction by explaining the concepts behind git-annex and demonstrating different use case scenarios and features of git-annex.
 ---